Valhall-ai/prompt-injection-mitigations/README.md

 My own (less technically elegant) explanation:

 > "We have allowed the user input to be the trust boundary.
 It's the equivalent of offering the attacker remote code execution and then trying to parse the code to make sure it doesn't do anything bad.
+Except the code has no syntax rules.
 That's absurd." - [Jonathan Todd](https://www.linkedin.com/in/jonathanktodd/) (me), [*The Prompt Injection Mitigation Problem is Never Going Away.*](https://www.linkedin.com/pulse/prompt-injection-mitigation-exercise-futility-jonathan-todd)

 *"Prompt Injection Mitigation is Futile."* That might seem like a strong statement coming from someone compiling a list of mitigation techniques, but I think it's extremely important that we stress this truth to all software engineers.
 These mitigations are not fix-alls.
 The only safe way to handle untrusted user input passed to an LLM is to not trust the output.
 Consider the output to be toxic waste, only ever to be allowed to impact the user who prompted it or their trusted group.